 Tipton told Western Wire his bill reflects how he “believes that moving more of the people who make land management decisions out to the West is good policy.”
 When he introduced the House version of the bill in May, Tipton said “a move of the headquarters to any Western city would be welcome news.”

-Tipton hopes that city would be in a place like Colorado’s Western slope, like Grand Junction, as does Sen. Cory Gardner (R-Colo.), who introduced a Senate version of Tipton’s bill.
+Tipton is optimistic about the possibility of the city being situated on Colorado’s Western slope, specifically mentioning places like Grand Junction.
+Sen. Cory Gardner (R-Colo.), who presented a Senate version of Tipton’s bill, shares this preference.

 Regardless of where the BLM headquarters might be relocated, Tipton said would be staffed “by the people who know the land best.”

-Rep. Kyrsten Sinema (D-Ariz.) is the other Democratic co-sponsor.
-A fellow Western House member, Sinema is a member of the Democratic Blue Dog Coalition.
-Western Republicans like Rep. Paul Gosar (Ariz.), Rep. Rob Bishop (Utah), and Rep. Don Young (Alaska) have also co-sponsored the bill.
+Rep. Kyrsten Sinema (D-Ariz.) serves as the other Democratic co-sponsor.
+Hailing from the West, Sinema is a member of the Democratic Blue Dog Coalition.
+Western Republicans such as Rep. Paul Gosar (Ariz.), Rep. Rob Bishop (Utah), and Rep. Don Young (Alaska) have also lent their support as co-sponsors of the bill.

-Colorado’s Democratic senator has signaled support for BLM relocation but it is unclear whether he will sign on to the bill.
+Although Colorado’s Democratic senator has indicated support for relocating the BLM, it remains uncertain whether he will officially endorse the bill.

 “I’m all for it.
 I’m all for it, I think it would be great,” Sen. Michael Bennet (D-Colo.) told Western Wire in August, when asked about the possibility of Interior agency relocation.
 “I think anything we can get out of Washington, D.C. and into Colorado, I’m for.”